gillenbrown/LEGUS-sizes/docs/index.md

 **`mu_0`, `mu_0_e-`, `mu_0_e+`**

-The central pixel value $\mu_0$, in units of electrons.
+The central pixel value μ<sub>0</sub>, in units of electrons.
 Note that this is the peak pixel value of the raw profile before convolution with the PSF and rebinning (see Equation 8), so it may not be directly useful.

 **`scale_radius_pixels`, `scale_radius_pixels_e-`, `scale_radius_pixels_e+`**

-Scale radius $a$, in units of pixels.
+Scale radius a, in units of pixels.

 **`axis_ratio`, `axis_ratio_e-`, `axis_ratio_e+`**

-Axis ratio $q$, defined as the ratio of the minor to major axis, such that $0 < q \leq 1$.
+Axis ratio q, defined as the ratio of the minor to major axis, such that 0 < q ≤ 1.

 **`position_angle`, `position_angle_e-`, `position_angle_e+`**

-Position angle $\theta$.
+Position angle θ.

 **`power_law_slope`, `power_law_slope_e-`, `power_law_slope_e+`**

-Power law slope $\eta$.
+Power law slope η.

 **`local_background`, `local_background_e-`, `local_background_e+`**